 Average monthly rainfall for this time of year: 1″.
 We have experienced some torrential afternoon showers and thunderstorms.

-While we have experienced whole weeks with stellar blue skys and warm weather, keep in mind that you will be in a high-alpine environment where thunderstorms, high winds and cold temperatures are possible.
+While we have experienced whole weeks with stellar blue skies and warm weather, keep in mind that you will be in a high-alpine environment where thunderstorms, high winds, and cold temperatures are possible.
 With that in mind, please bring these items in addition to your camera and lenses:

-– Light weight rain jacket and rain pants.
-You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * A waterproof & breathable rain parka with hood is mandatory.
-We have worn cut open Hefty bags as skirts and they work great when we did not have rain pants.
-The rain gear will keep you dry when walking in tall, wet grass.
-Montbell makes an excellent parka and pants that are extremely lightweight.
+– Lightweight rain jacket and rain pants.
+You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * A waterproof & breathable rain parka with a hood is mandatory.
+We like the Outdoor Research Helium rainjackets and rainpants.
+Very lightweight and affordable.

 – A hat for sun and rain protection